joehomeexerciseeBay/homeexercise/README.md

    1) /api/item/eligible (Check if an item is eligible for the shipping program)

 As an alternate these apis can be called directly from browser also.
-I strongly recommend to use swagger-ui to have better user experience.
+I strongly recommend using swagger-ui to have better user experience.

 Database: